-We carry many brands such as: Maui Jim, Tory Burch, Ray Ban, Versace, Kate Spade,
+We carry many brands: Maui Jim, Nike, Tory Burch, Ray Ban, Versace, Kate Spade,

 Lulu Guinness, Vera Wang, Coach, and much more!